rodrigotiscareno/rodrigotiscareno/README.md

 <h1 align="center">Hi 👋, I'm Rodrigo Tiscareno</h1>
-<h3 align="center">A fourth-year Management Engineering student from the University of Waterloo interested in pursuing data engineering.</h3>
+<h3 align="center">A fourth-year Management Engineering student from the University of Waterloo interested in pursuing software and data engineering.</h3>

 - 🔭 I’m currently working on **StockFlow**